Burnie to Hobart freight corridor improvement

 In 2017, the Tasmanian Government released the Burnie to Hobart Freight Corridor Strategy to guide future planning and investment along the corridor.
 The strategy aims to ensure freight performance standards are maintained and enhanced over the long term, in line with freight demand, user needs and emerging challenges.

-The program initiative involves a range of road and rail improvements to the corridor, such as intersection upgrades or lane duplications.
-The Tasmanian Government has funded a number of the identiﬁed initiatives and is prioritising and preparing business cases for the remaining investments, which would support the key outcomes of the Strategy.
+The program proposal involves a range of road and rail improvements to the corridor, such as intersection upgrades or lane duplications.
+The Tasmanian Government has funded a number of the identiﬁed proposals and is prioritising and preparing business cases for the remaining investments, which would support the key outcomes of the Strategy.
 Potential works on the Burnie–Hobart corridor include:

 - Bass Highway, Devonport to Deloraine

 - Illawarra Main Road

 - Second and Third Tranche Rail Investment Program

 - Bridgewater Bridge

 Individual components of the program (including their costs and beneﬁts) are still subject to investigation through business case development.